avwsolutions/elastic-security-training-material/labs/08-AdvancedInvestigation/README.md

 apt install vim -y
 ```

 Add the following.
+Ensure you apply the correct syntax and structure !

 If the container fails, then you may have issues with the syntax.

 ```
 ,